 As a society, we have forgotten how to eat locally grown food that’s in season and that is starting to become a big problem.
-Here’s why you need to eat locally and seasonally – and how to do it.
+Here’s why you need to eat local and seasonal food – and how to do it.

 Food has become big business and it isn’t unusual to find a vegetable, fruit, or piece of meat that was produced and processed on a different continent.